 From a Grade 3 heifer you can produce a pure bred heifer.
 From a Grade 4/pure bred heifer you can produce a bull.

 The purity of the bloodline can be improved by breeding with pure bred animals.

-All Bulls must be registered and DNA profiled.
-If buying a bull, it is the purchaser's responsibility to ensure that all the correct paperwork is in order.
+If selling a bull, it is the vendor's responsibility to provide a current registration certificate and a copy of the DNA profile.
 The vendor must register the bull and have it DNA profiled.
 This cannot be done by the purchaser.

 Further information on Registrations and Transfers is here.

 Q8.
 Why do I have to bother with keeping and looking after paperwork from the Society?

 Q9.
 Why do animals need to have NAIT ear tags?

 The Herd Registrar requires a NAIT tag number on a registration form, so that the animal can be registered correctly, and so that the DCSNZ registration number correlates with the NAIT tag number.
 Cattle can lose tags and therefore by recording both numbers the authenticity of the animals registered can be maintained.
 In July 2012, the use of NAIT tags became a legal requirement for cattle.